 It's hard to know how much time to spend in Bern.
 Make sure you visit the old town while you're here.
-Five days may feel like too much time here unless you plan to do a lot of relaxing.
+Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

-Travelers enjoy the shopping and museums when visiting the cultural destination of Bern.
+Travelers enjoy the shopping and museums when visiting the beautiful destination of Bern.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

-Prague is a historical city where you can fill many days.
+Prague is a festive city where you can fill many days.
 Make sure you visit the old town while you're here.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Bern is $257, while the average daily cost in Prague is $115.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Bern and Prague in more detail.

 Looking for a hotel in Bern or Prague?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.